Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 1. Coverage

 However, mountain bikes do provide coverage for the back of the head.
-So, if you wear a BMX helmet on the road (a mountain bike helmet) and somehow fall backward, your head’s back will be shielded.
+So, if you wear a BMX helmet (a mountain bike helmet) on the road and somehow fall backwards, your head’s back will be shielded.

 Since skating helmets and bicycle helmets are worn as safety equipment, it is essential to take note of their abilities to withstand extreme force and prevent a more severe head injury.